JabRef/jabref/docs/decisions/0038-use-entryId-for-bibentries.md

 ## Considered Options

-* Use `System.identityHashCode` for indexing `BibEntry`
+* Use `BibEntry.getId` for indexing `BibEntry`
 * Rewrite `BibEntry` logic

 ## Decision Outcome

-Chosen option: "Use `System.identityHashCode` for indexing `BibEntry`", because is the "natural" thing to ensure distinction between two instances of a `BibEntry` object - regardless of equality.
+Chosen option: "Use `BibEntry.getId` for indexing `BibEntry`", because is the "natural" thing to ensure distinction between two instances of a `BibEntry` object - regardless of equality.